Osiris-Team/Osiris-Team/dev_contract.md

 In the interest of fairness;
 - Clients of the same tier will recive equal treatement in terms of work priority.
-- When / If a / additional higher rate client(s) is / are taken on board, "Basic" rate clients are to be advised e.g.
-  "Due to a recent increase in the number of higher tier rated clients (who's tasks have priority), I may take some additional time to respond.
-My appologies."

 ### Basic rate
 #### 20€ per hour